DG-1337/PNG-Parallel-Compression/README.md

 PNG Parallel Compressor is a project designed to accelerate the PNG compression process using concurrency and parallelism.
 By parallelizing both the filtering and deflate compression stages, this tool aims to deliver faster image processing without sacrificing compression quality.

+PNG Parallel Compressor is written using mainly C++ for comfortability of multithreading and familiarity.
+Access to librarys like std::thread and low level memory control makes it ideal for this purpose.

 ## Directory Structure
 ```bash
 .